odow/StochOptFormat/README.md

 - Q: This seems catered to SDDP; I just have some scenarios.

   A: The policy graph can represent any scenario tree.
 For more details read [1].

 - Q: I want continuous random variables.

   A: In this initial version of the format, we only consider finite discrete random variables.
-We might consider adding continuous onces in the future.
+We might consider adding continuous ones in the future.

 - Q: My stochastic process is not stagewise-independent.